mohitpai/journey-optimizer.en/help/using/configuration/email-settings.md

 * The forward email address of your choice.
 Note that the forward email address domain cannot match any subdomain delegated to Adobe.
 * Your sandbox name.
-* The preset name for which the forward email (or "reply to") address will be used.
+* The preset name for which the forward email address will be used.
 * The current **[!UICONTROL Reply to (email)]** address set at the preset level.

 >[!NOTE]